kolodziejczak-sz/svelte-redux-connect/README.md

 Although there's little difference:

-- theres no support for 2 options fields: forwardRef and pure because the author consider them as React specific.
-The implementation consider all components as pure in the context of areStatesEqual, areOwnPropsEqual, areStatePropsEqual, areMergedPropsEqual functions behavior.
+-   theres no support for 2 options fields: forwardRef and pure because the author consider them as React specific,
+-   the implementation consider all components as pure in the context of areStatesEqual, areOwnPropsEqual, areStatePropsEqual, areMergedPropsEqual functions default behavior,
+-   the counterpart of option options.context is options.store

 Feel free to submit any issue or PR.